ulrichSchreiner/atocker/README.md

 - [go-find-references](https://atom.io/packages/go-find-references)

 Please note: For `git-plus` you need your correct git configuration.
 In my example i mount my `$HOME/.gitconfig` into the container.

+## See also
+If you don't like atom, you should give  [Visual Studio Code](https://github.com/ulrichSchreiner/vsc) a try.